CreativeTechGuy/tree-despawn-timer/README.md

 # Tree Despawn Timer

 Demo of the plugin UI.
-You can also change the pie timer to show ticks as a number if you prefer.
+You can also change the pie timer to show ticks or seconds if you prefer.
 ![Demo](./demo.png)

 This plugin will estimate the amount of time remaining to cut a tree before it'll be chopped down (despawn).
 This takes